satvikaryan/auv_fin/README.md

 ## Lists

 1. lull IS FOR THE SECOND QUESTION IN PYTHON
+    (it takes 2 prompts from the user (username and topic)
+    1 node handle acts like both subscriber and publisher)
 2. tsk IS FOR THE FIRST QUESTION USING 4 FILES

 3. tsk1 IS FOR THE FIRST QUESTION USING 2 FILES
 4. tsk2 IS FOR THE SECOND QUESTION IN CPP